mckenziewest/math341/course_calendar.page/source.md

      Week 13
     </th>
     <td>
-     5/1 - Section 10.1 - Primitive Roots
+     5/1 - Quadratic Residues and the Legendre Symbol
     </td>
     <td>
-     5/3 - Sections 10.3 and 10.4 - When Does a Primitive Root Exist?
-Prime Numbers Have Primitive Roots
+     5/3 - Quadratic Reciprocity
     </td>
     <td>
      5/5 - Section 11.1 - What is Cryptography